-2.2 INSTITUTIONAL CONTROLS EFFECTIVENESS FOR YEAR 1 (2010) - SOIL
+2.2 INSTITUTIONAL CONTROLS EFFECTIVENESS FOR YEAR 2 (2011) - SOIL

-Roughly 9,200 cubic yards of polychlorinated biphenyl (PCB)-contaminated soil had been removed from the RRS during the 2009 remedial activities.
-Dieldrin, originally identified in the Remedial Investigation was not found at the RRS during the 2009 field season.
-It is noted no work took place at the RRS Landfill and dieldrin may still be present at that site.
+During the 2009 remedial activities approximately 9,200 cubic yards of polychlorinated biphenyl (PCB)-contaminated soil had been removed from the RRS.
+Dieldrin, originally identified in the Remedial Investigation (USAF, 2006) was not found at the RRS during the 2009 field season.
+It is noted no work took place at the RRS Landfill and dieldrin may be present at that site.